 Strengthening the Immune System

 Scientists are continuing to study the Epstein-Barr virus and are learning more about it.
-Recent research had discovered that the virus can infect more areas of the body than was previously thought and that it may cause or contribute to more disorders than we previously realized.
+Recent research had discovered that the virus can infect more areas of the body than was previously thought.

-Since most of us have already been infected by the Epstein-Barr virus, we need to do what we can to help our immune systems control the virus.
+Since most of us have already been infected by the Epstein-Barr virus, we need to do what we can to help our immune systems control it.
 Usually when the virus is reactivated after the initial infection no symptoms are produced, but this isn't always the case.

 There are many unanswered questions about the Epstein-Barr virus and its behaviour.
 Researchers are exploring the reasons why many of us are apparently not harmed by the EBV in our body while others are.
 They are also investigating the possibility of using a vaccine to prevent EBV infections.